obiwanjacobi/Zsharp/docs/modules/assembly.md

 > TBD

 Clearly this is nowhere near the information for a full project management and build system.
 Do we try to force everything we need into an assembly file, or do we introduce another (project) file?

 - a Z# version specifier with what version of the language the assembly is compatible.
 - various compiler switches (compiler profile).

 ---

+> TBD

 What about embedded resources?
 How to tell the project to embed a resource.